 1960 / Atlantic 1311 / Marvin Israel (design) / Lee Friedlander (photo)

-What makes the design of this album sleeve so good is that you immediately recognize it.
-The red text and frame are unique for this album.
+The red text and frame on the album are so distinctive that you immediately recognize it as Coltrane’s Giant Steps.
 The photo itself, taken by Lee Friedlander, is an upwards close-up of John Coltrane doing what he does best.

 1974 / Trio Records PA 7095 / Katsuji Abe (design & photo)